Mvanhuffel/Cloud_ETL_Pipeline/README.md

 ## Project Overview

 This project contains an ETL pipeline developed to migrate web traffic analytics data from wix to a PostgreSQL database.
 The pipeline is designed to extract data from google sheets, transform it according to the required schema, and load it into a postgreSQL database hosted on ElephantSQL (cloud based database service).
-This pipeline automates the process of data handling in order to seamlessly analyze traffic data for insightful decision making.
+It automates the process of data handling in order to seamlessly analyze traffic data for insightful decision making.

 ## Features
 - **Data Extraction**: Fetches data from Google Sheets, utilizing the Google Sheets API.